KILTprotocol/docs/docs/chain/fullnode.md

 ---
 id: fullnode
-title: How to set up a Full Node
+title: How to set up a full node
 ---

 import Tabs from '@theme/Tabs';